mindarc/frontend-assessment/readme.md

 ## Excercise2 Installation

 - git clone the project
+- cd to cloned directory
-- cd to cloned directory and run 'npm install'
+- cd to excercise2 folder and run 'npm install'
-- Run npm run serve to deply the project
+- Run npm run serve to deploy the project

 ## Bonus